 It takes courage to talk to a family member or friend about a drinking problem.
 These tips can help you get started.

 Be honest about how you feel.

 “I care about you.”

-“I worry about your health.
-Drinking too much puts you at risk for heart disease, stroke, some types of cancer, and liver problems.”
+“I'm worried about your health.
+Drinking too much puts you at risk for heart disease, stroke, liver problems, and some cancers.”

 “Your drinking is affecting our relationship.”